terra-reference/terraref.github.io/_posts/articles/2016-04-20-the-sensor-data-stream-comes-online.md

 ### Data Organization

-You can explore collections and datasets through the web interface or the [Clowder API](https://terraref.ncsa.illinois.edu/clowder/assets/docs/api/index.html).
+You can explore collections and datasets through the Clowder web interface or the [Clowder API](https://terraref.ncsa.illinois.edu/clowder/assets/docs/api/index.html).
 Data is organized into **datasets**, **collections** and **spaces**.

 * **Datasets** consist of one or more files with associated metadata collected by one sensor at one time point.
 Users can annotate, download, and use these sensor datasets.